mikaelnousiainen/RS41ng/README.md

 ### Vaisala RS41 programming connector

-The pinout of the RS41 connector (by DF8OE and VK5QI) is the following:
+The pinout of the RS41 programming connector (by DF8OE and VK5QI) is the following:

 ```
 ______________________|           |______________________